Admission and studies

 Elo-Hanna Seljamaa, Associate Professor of Estonian and Comparative Folklore

-Katre Talviste, Research Fellow in Comparative Literature
+Katre Talviste, Lecturer in Didactics of Literature

 Mart Velsker, Associate Professor of Estonian Literature